tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 ```

 Summarizing, a `Strong` profunctor is one we can apply lenses to.
-Since every `Arrow` is also a `Strong` profunctor, one can uses `Lens`es with them.
+Since every `Arrow` is also a `Strong` profunctor, one can use `Lens`es with them.

 ## Prisms

-Standard lenses are all about sums -- `preview` for example, is used to deconstruct sum-types:
+Standard prisms are all about sums -- `preview`, for example, is used to deconstruct sum-types:

 ```
 view _Left :: Either a b -> Maybe a